chungphb/tutorials/openvpn.md

 ### Note

-- The name `myvpn` of the static encryption key is of your choice.
+- The static encryption key `myvpn` is of your choice.

 ## Routing